Wind-WindKids/winding/README.md

 The hello_world agent, as a receiver, was newly invoked and decided what to do with these messages.
 It looked up its methods for handling `file` and `py` messages and responded appropriately.

-If you run this Winding Markdown, it will produce a Python file that prints "Hello, World!" in a minimalistic style.

 > If you talk to Smalltalkers for a while, you will quickly notice that
 > they generally do not use expressions like “call an operation” or “invoke
 > a method”, but instead they will say “send a message”.
 This reflects the